 How to Get the Most Out of Virtual College Tours

 Are you a high school junior or graduating senior?
 Are you trying to figure out how to get that feeling about college?
 It’s the feeling that tells you YES, this is the one.
-The Coronavirus pandemic has shut down on-campus tours and newly admitted student days are going virtual.
-This means juniors and seniors need to figure out how to choose the best college without being able to visit campus.
-Taking a virtual college tour can help you get a feel for the campus you may call home in the upcoming years.
+At the peak of the Coronavirus pandemic, on-campus tours and newly admitted student days went virtual.
+This meant juniors and seniors needed to figure out how to choose the best college without being able to visit campus.
+While many campuses are now offering in-person campus tours, there are still incredible online/virtual options.
+And they’re not going away…

 Here’s a guide to help you make the best college choice with the help of virtual campus tours:

 1. Think about what you want